Segun98/Segun98/README.md

 - Primarily a Front End Developer (ReactJS)
 - I build stuff mostly with the P(M)ERN stack (REST/GraphQL APIs)
 - I love GraphQL and TypeScript!
-- I plan to step up my Vuejs skills, improve on Nodejs and learn Laravel this year
+- I plan to step up my Vuejs skills, improve on Nodejs, learn Nestjs and Laravel this year
 - I have been building 'Partystore' for 5 months, read about it here => [Partystore](https://segunos.vercel.app/partystore)

 <!--